Optical Approach to Gravitational Redshift: Radar Echo Delay

 Hence, by dividing $ds$ by $c'(r)=c/n(r)$, the time of propagation of rays is found to be

-where $c'(r)$ is the speed of propagation of light in a region of gravitational potential.
-Although the details are altered by the new form of expression, the optical characteristics of (23) remain the same as in (15).
-Thus, for the correct calculation of excess time delay, we must consider in addition the difference in the light path of rays due to gravitational potential.
+where $c'(r)$ is the speed of propagation of light in a medium with spherical symmetry.
+Although the details are altered by the new form of expression, the optical characteristics of (22) remain the same as in (13).
+For the correct calculation of excess time delay, therefore, we must take into account a difference in the radial interval of the path of rays.

 As discussed in the case of deflection, this requires integrating the resulting equation along the optical path.
 However, it draws a clear distinction between geometrical optics and general relativity.
-This is because (23) has already manifested the form of an integral over optical path.
-The geodesic equation of general relativity teaches us to make correction not only in the velocity of light but also in its path length.
-If we make a correction in the radial component of the path of rays, that is, in the component of the path along the lines of force of the gravitational field, the integral in (23) becomes
+This is because (22) has already manifested the form of an integral over optical path.
+The geodesic equation of general relativity enables us to make a correction not only in the velocity of light but also in its path length.
+If we make a correction to the radial component of the path of rays, the integral in (22) becomes

-The modified integral is in complete agreement with the geodesic equation formulated by Weinberg.
+This integral is in complete agreement in structure with the geodesic equation expressed in (17).
 It becomes evident that the equation for rays in geometrical optics also predicts the radar echo delay in exactly the same form as given by the geodesic equation of general relativity.
-There is indeed no difference, to first order in $GM/c^2r$ and $GM/c^2r_0$, between (18) and (24).
-Again, we identify $n^2(r)$ with $g_{rr}(r)$ in their roles, leading to consider $n^2(r)$ as an optical metric tensor.
+Again, we identify $n^2(r)$ with $g_{rr}(r)$ in their roles, leading to consider $n^2(r)$ as an optical version of $g_{rr}(r)$.